Delaware LLC Dissolution Form: Everything You Need to Know

 If the rules are not specified in the operating agreement, Delaware provides an alternate method.
 You must obtain written consent or an in-person affirmative vote of members owning over two-thirds of the company's profits.
 Either way, you need to document the decision in officially recorded minutes from the meeting, or on a written consent form.

 If you need more information or help with dissolving a Delaware LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.